ekwan/cctk/docs/tutorial_04.rst

 Analyzing Structures
 ====================

-The above script was used to create 25 unique conformations of both the OTf and SbF6 complexes, which were optimized in Gaussian 16.
+The above script was used to create 25 unique conformations of both the OTf and SbF\ :sub:`6` complexes, which were optimized in Gaussian 16.
 Successfully converged jobs were then resubmitted (using ``scripts/resubmit.py``) with the following input line::

     #p opt pop=hirshfeld b3lyp/genecp empiricaldispersion=gd3bj scrf=(smd, solvent=dichloromethane)